RocketChat/docs-old/developer-guides/realtime-api/the-message-object/attachment/README.md

 }
 ```

+The attachment object contains these fields:

+- `type`: value must be a template type (string)
+- `payload`: payload of the template (object)

 ## Templates

 Message templates offer a way for you to offer a richer in-conversation experience than standard text messages by integrating buttons, images, lists, and more alongside text in a single message.
 Templates can be used for many purposes, such as displaying product information, asking the message recipient to choose from a pre-determined set of options, and showing search results.